helderpinto/AzureOptimizationEngine/README.md

 ## <a id="usage"></a>Usage instructions ##

 Once successfully deployed, and assuming you have your VMs onboarded to Log Analytics and collecting all the [required performance counters](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1457687), we have everything that is needed to start augmenting Advisor recommendations and even generate custom ones!

-This solution currently supports several types of recommendations, not restricted to Cost optimization:

-* Advisor Cost recommendations augmented with a fit score based on Virtual Machine performance metrics (collected by Log Analytics agents) and Azure properties
-* Advisor recommendations from other pillars (Security, Performance, Reliability and Operational Excellence)
-* Delete unattached disks
-* Upgrade Virtual Machines to Managed Disks
-* Delete Virtual Machines that have been deallocated for a long time
-* Fix Availability Sets with a small update or fault domain count
-* Ensure Availability Sets do not have VMs sharing the same Storage Account
-* Ensure Storage Accounts are not used by multiple VMs to store unmanaged disks
-* Place Virtual Machines in an Availability Set with multiple VMs
-* Ensure a Virtual Machine is not using multiple Storage Accounts to store its unmanaged disks
+The first recommendations will be available more or less 3h30m after the deployment.
+In order to see them, you'll need to connect Power BI to the AOE database (see details below).
+Every week at the same time, AOE recommendations will be updated according to the current state of your environment.

+### Validating whether Log Analytics is collecting the right performance counters

+To ensure the VM right-size recommendations have all the required data to provide its full value, Log Analytics must be collecting the required performance counters.
+You can use the [Setup-LogAnalyticsWorkspaces.ps1](.\Setup-LogAnalyticsWorkspaces.ps1) script as a configuration checker/fixer.
+For more details, see [Using multiple Log Analytics workspaces](./docs/multiple-workspaces.md).

+### Widening the scope of AOE recommendations - more subscriptions or more workspaces

+By default, the Azure Automation Run As Account is created with Reader role only over the respective subscription.
+However, you can widen the scope of its recommendations just by granting the same Reader role to other subscriptions or, even simpler, to a top-level Management Group.

+In the context of augmented VM right-size recommendations, you may have your VMs reporting to multiple workspaces.
+If you need to include other workspaces - besides the main one AOE is using - in the recommendations scope, you just have to add their workspace IDs to the `AzureOptimization_RightSizeAdditionalPerfWorkspaces` variable (see more details in [Customizing the Azure Optimization Engine](./docs/customize-aoe.md)).

+### Adjusting AOE thresholds to your needs

 For Advisor Cost recommendations, the AOE's default configuration produces percentile 99th VM metrics aggregations, but you can adjust those to be less conservative.
 There are also adjustable metrics thresholds that are used to compute the fit score.
 The default thresholds values are 30% for CPU (5% for shutdown recommendations), 50% for memory (100% for shutdown) and 750 Mbps for network bandwidth (10 Mbps for shutdown).
-All the adjustable configurations are available as Azure Automation variables (`AzureOptimization_PerfPercentile*` and `AzureOptimization_PerfThreshold*`).
+All the adjustable configurations are available as Azure Automation variables (for example, `AzureOptimization_PerfPercentile*` and `AzureOptimization_PerfThreshold*`).

-If you are not interested in getting recommendations for all the non-Cost Advisor pillars, you can specify a pillar-level filter in the `AzureOptimization_AdvisorFilter` variable (comma-separated list with at least one of the following: `HighAvailability,Security,Performance,OperationalExcellence`).

-For the VMs that have been deallocated for a long time, the default deallocated interval is 30 days, but you can change this in the `AzureOptimization_RecommendationLongDeallocatedVmsIntervalDays` variable.
+For all the available customization details, check [Customizing the Azure Optimization Engine](./docs/customize-aoe.md).

 ### Visualizing recommendations with Power BI